ROVI-org/thevenin/docs/source/api/thevenin/index.rst

           In this case, 't_max' is also appended to the end.
 This results in the final 'dt' being different from the others if 't_max' is not evenly divisible by the given 'dt'.
+      * Given 1D np.array:
+          When you provide a numpy array it is checked for compatibility.
+          If the array is not 1D, is not monotonically increasing, or starts with a value other than zero then an error is raised.